robinandeer/puzzle/docs/about/contributing.md

 ## Get Started!
 Ready to contribute?
 Here's how to set up `Puzzle` for local development.

-> Over time my ambition is to provide a reproducable and automated setup through Vagrant.
+> Over time my ambition is to provide a reproducible and automated setup through Vagrant.

 1. Fork the [robinandeer/puzzle][repo] repo on GitHub